Study Sessions Should be Short and Frequent as Opposed to Long and Sparse

 However, there are some caveats to consider.

-Whenever you switch to a different activity, it takes a few minutes for your brain to catch up and enter a state of flow in the new context.
-This is called “context switching cost,” and if you make your sessions too short (less than 20 minutes or so), then the proportion of study time that is wasted on context switching will outweigh the other benefits of daily practice.
-Consequently, it’s best to spread out your practice as much as possible subject to the constraint that each session is sufficiently long for the context-switching cost to be proportionally negligible.
+Whenever you switch to a different activity, it may take a few minutes for your brain to spin up on the new context.
+This is called “context switching cost,” and if you make your sessions too short, then the proportion of study time that is wasted on context switching will outweigh the other benefits of daily practice.
+While it’s good to spread out your practice, each session should be long enough that the context-switching cost is proportionally negligible.

 Additionally, if you have a hectic schedule and “six days per week” in theory ends up being just “three days per week” in practice, then you’ll need longer sessions just to achieve the same volume of practice.